• Art magazine

 • "Sculpture on the Move 1946-2016" in the Museum of Contemporary Art Basel (until September 2016)

-About as many exhibitions as Donald Judd stated in his artist activity throughout the first decade; More will follow, in 2016 and afterwards.
+Approximately as many exhibitions as Donald Judd presented in the entire first decade of his artistic career; more will follow in 2016 and beyond.

 • Dan Flavin, works in the context of his friendship with Donald Judd